YoshimasaIwano/Race-Prediction/README.md

 3. Creating models </br>
 I created two types of model. </br>

-        **ResRace**: it is based on Resnet, which has skipping connections, but ResRace completely consists of fully-connected layers (multilayer perceptrons) , not CNN.
+        <strong>ResRace</strong>: it is based on Resnet, which has skipping connections, but ResRace completely consists of
+                 fully-connected layers (multilayer perceptrons) , not CNN.
         **TransRace**: it is based on Transformer, which has self-attention architecture, so the data should be a sequential shape.
 This point is challenging for me.